-- a) Section 106.143, F.S. contains specific elements which must be included in all advertising purchased by a candidate for public office.
-The SOE Office strongly recommends that candidates become familiar with the requirements of Section 106.143, F.S. to prevent any violations of the law. - b) Any political advertisement that is paid for by a candidate and that is published, displayed, or circulated prior to, or on the day of, any election must prominently state: "Political advertisement paid for and approved by (name of candidate), (party affiliation), for (office sought)." - c) Political advertisement of a candidate who is not an incumbent of the office for which the candidate is running shall not use the word "re-elect."
+a) Section 106.143, F.S. contains specific elements which must be included in all advertising purchased by a candidate for public office.
+The SOE Office strongly recommends that candidates become familiar with the requirements of Section 106.143, F.S. to prevent any violations of the law.

+The party affiliation is NOT used for municipal elections, it is left blank.